 The formation of St. Vincent Electricity Services Limited (VINLEC) in 1961 set the pace for the development of the electricity sector in the country.
-During the early 1970’s the government acquired 49% shares, while 51% remained with the CDC.
+During the early 1970’s the government of St. Vincent and the Grenadines acquired 49% shares, while 51% remained with the CDC.
 The operations were further streamlined with the enactment of the Electricity Supply Act of 1973.
-On July 1 1985, VINLEC became a state owned entity, when the government acquired the remaining 51% shares of the Company.
+On July 1st 1985, VINLEC became a state owned entity, when the government acquired the remaining 51% shares of the Company.

-VINLEC has a staff of 316 spread across various locations and eight departments.
-They are Generation, Transmission and Distribution, Planning, Finance, Human Resources and Administration, Customer Services, Information Systems and Internal Audit.
+The Company has just over three hundred members of staff who are spread across various locations and eight Departments.
+These Departments are Generation, Transmission and Distribution, Planning, Finance, Human Resources and Administration, Customer Services, Information Systems and Internal Audit.